MichaelEGA/Open-Galaxy/README.md

   - doclusifer2: https://sketchfab.com/doclusifer2
   - FS2MediaVPs: https://scp.indiegames.us/bnr_mediavp.php

 Assets have only been used when permission has been given or implied by the author.
-No assets from officially licensed star wars games have been used.
+No assets from officially licensed star wars games or sources have been used.
 For a full list of assets and their authors see the in game credits.

 **Licence**